PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 instances are the nodes, and each directed edge corresponds to a wire (or a group of wires) on which the "nodes" act subsequently.

-For example, thiscan be used to compute the effective depth of a circuit, or to check whether two gates causally influence each other.
+For example, this can be used to compute the effective depth of a circuit, or to check whether two gates causally influence each other.

 .. code-block:: python